 4g/5g slot to enable Xcloud on the go.

 The performance overhead should allow BC games with fluctuating framerates and resolution to hit their ceiling.
+Some games may be fps boosted.
 The HW feature parity with Series consoles allows for easy porting from S/X builds.
 The performance target for these ports will be 30fps, perhaps unstable 60fps, instead of 60fps, and further reduction in resolution and settings from the S preset.
 Built in VRR screen will greatly help the performance targets.

 The main sell of the device is a built for XCloud device that can play 99% of your existing digital library natively.
-I think by 2022, and even 2023 that should hold true.
+I think by even 2024 that should hold true.

 Further clarification for dual use.

-The same APU will be used in a Surface device with SMT on, bumped specs, etc.
+The same APU will be used in a Surface device with increased specs.

 I.e. 8 core Zen at 3ghz+ with SMT